BundlBe/BundlBe-SDK/README.md

 ### 3. Paywall Suppressor

+After calling `login`, the SDK automatically updates the paywall state.

+Use `isPaywallSuppressed` to decide
-Check whether the paywall should be displayed:
+whether the paywall should be shown to the user.

+**Example:**

 ```swift
 if BundlBe.isPaywallSuppressed {